AlgoMaster Logo

 Intuition

-If our original matrix is m rows by n columns, we create a result matrix that is n rows by m columns.
-Then we walk through every cell in the original and place it at the swapped position in the result.
+Allocate a result matrix with swapped dimensions and copy each element to its transposed position.
+If the original is m rows by n columns, the result is n rows by m columns.
+Walk through every cell (i, j) of the original and write its value to (j, i) in the result.

 Algorithm